A brief history of our church

 Since 1982 there have been no fewer than nine Parish

-Unusually, Father Paul is also the Parish Priest of Our Lady and St.
+Unusually, Father Paul and then Father Anthony also became the Parish Priest of Our Lady and St.

 Joseph, Stanford-le-Hope, a neighbouring but entirely independent parish.